Why I think Suzhou is a great place to live in

 – Imported products

-Yes, as I had to tell once a colleague who lives in Suzhou, we do have Nutella in Suzhou.
+Yes, as I had to tell once a colleague who lives in Shanghai, we do have Nutella in Suzhou.
 And anything else that you need.
 There are many supermarkets with imported products and you can even order from those fancy expat delivery services from Shanghai, as they also deliver to Suzhou.

 – Other foreigners